Arthur-0896/Arthur-0896/README.md

 - 👋 Hi, I’m Arthur- A software enginner specializing in MVC frameworks and considerably experienced in frontend frameworks.
-- 👀 I love building applications in Spring Boot,.NET, Flask & React.
+- 👀 I love building applications in Spring Boot, .NET, Flask & React.
 - 👀 I'm also experienced in AWS and can develop & deploy scalable and resilient applications.
 - 🌱 I’m currently studying Cloud Computing at George Brown College.
 - 💞️ I’m looking to collaborate with other enthusiatic coders on any interesting ideas!